 LPD has a wide range of techniques that can be used in metal fragment analysis.
 These include:

-- SEM/EDX can be used to give information on the dust particle shape, size and composition.
+- SEM/EDX can be used to give information on the dust particle shape, size and chemical composition.

-- Ion Chromatography for analysis of soluble species such as chlorides, nitrates, phosphates and sulphates.
+- Ion Chromatography for analysis of soluble species such as chlorides,, fluorides, bromides, nitrates, phosphates, sulphates, weak organic acids, sodium, potassium, lithium, calcium, magnesium and ammonium ions.

 The links below provide an illustrative list of example pieces of work LPD Lab Services has carried out since it began doing 3rd Party work in 2003.
 Multiple links are provided to other areas of the website to help customers navigate.